ApolloTang/mynote--misc/contents/1-dev/dev-tools/linux/help/using-man-page.md

 man 3 printf  # View the C library function
 ```

-If you run `man printf` without specifying a section, the `man` command will display the first matching manual page it finds based on the default section search order.
+If you run `man printf` without specifying a section, the `man` command will display the first matching manual page it finds based on the **default section search order**.

 ### Default Section Search Order